nicrodriguezval/vc/docs/md/docs/workshops/imaging.md

 ## Grayscale

 The grayscale is a kind of image which represents the amount of light of every pixel of the whole image.
 The image is composed exclusively of shades of gray.
 The gray color is one in which the RGB channels have got the same or a similar quantity.
+To transform an image to grayscale, we calculated the average of the components Red, Green and Blue of each pixel, but we can also do this using this equation: Red*0.3+Green*0.59+Blue*0.11.

 ## Kernel (image processing)